penumbra-zone/penumbra/docs/protocol/src/governance/action/delegator_vote.md

 #### Local Invariants

-Privacy note: Value of staked note used for voting is revealed during a delegator vote.

 1. Available voting power for a proposal = total delegated stake to active validators when the proposal was created

     1.1 Voting power must have been present before the proposal was created.